 The Council also collects Business Rates from local businesses.
-Of the £17.1m collected, after allowing for exemptions, reliefs and provisions, the Council keeps 40%, 10% is paid to the County Council and the remaining 50% is paid over to the government's national pool.
+Of the £30.9m collected, after allowing for exemptions, reliefs and provisions, the Council keeps 40%, 10% is paid to the County Council and the remaining 50% is paid over to the government's national pool.
+The Council retained £2.6m of Business Rate income in 2017/18.

 Since 2015/16, the Council has participated in a business rate pool with neighbouring Councils.
-This enabled the area to retain \pounds 3.4m of business rate income in 2017/18 to fund economic regeneration initiatives.
+This enabled the area to retain £3.4m of business rate income in 2017/18 to fund economic regeneration initiatives.
 Full details can be found in Note 2 to the Collection Fund.